underhillanna/PhotosynQ-Documentation/help/_data_Set_Thresholds.md

     ![Set Threshhold](../images/help/_data_Set_Thresholds_2.png)

 ***Tip:*** Thresholds are applied only for the duration of a session, unlike flagged data.
-This allows you to exclude outliers, especially when you are not the project administrator or lead.
+This allows you to exclude outliers, especially when you are not the Project administrator or lead.

 #### Remove Thresholds